Skip to content

 The carbon emissions and net zero gap

-The picture below shows a graph showing the scale of the challenge for Cornwall to get from 4 million tonnes of COdown to net zero.
+This graph shows the scale of the challenge for Cornwall to get from 3.8 million tonnes of CO2e down to net zero.

-The sharp trajectory needed to reach 2030 will require radical action, even 2050 will be challenging - but if we do nothing our carbon emissions will only continue to rise.
+The sharp trajectory needed to reach our ambitious 2030 target needs radical action.
+Even the national 2050 target will be challenging.
+But if we do nothing our carbon emissions will only continue to rise.

 View Cornwall's Greenhouse Gas Inventory report 2008-2017